hamzaPixl/hmounir/content/posts/validation/index.md

 };
 ```

-So the object need to have only `2 properties` and no additional one.
+So the object needs to have only `2 properties` and no additional one.

 - Foo: will be an `integer` and will also be `required`.
 - Bar: will be a simple `string` and not required.

 ### Validate

-Lets implement the `isValid` function we talked about before.
+Let's implement the `isValid` function we talked about before.
 We are going to change a bit and add a `schema` as a parameter to validate the input we pass to it.

 ```javascript
 function isValid(input, schema) {